 SeeAbility will be providing eye tests for all our pupils at school this year; and we invite all parents to take advantage of this opportunity if they so wish.
 Parents should have received information and permission letters; if you require further information please contact Debbie at Lower School or Danielle at Upper School and they can put parents in contact with SeeAbility.

-Further information, including their reflections on the past year, key findings, details of their service and future areas of work is accessible here.
+Further information, including their reflections on the past year, key findings, details of their service and future areas of work is accessible in their report and press release:

 At Perseid School, we understand the importance of the correct eye care and its contribution to a child’s learning and development.
 Research carried out by SeeAbility has highlighted that children with significant learning difficulties are 28 times more likely to have a serious sight problem than other children and not accessing the eye care they need.

-We are incredibly grateful to SeeAbility for the opportunity they provide our students, delivering specialist sight tests and dispensing glasses at our school since 2013, allowing our students to continue their learning and development, with the eye care that they vitally need and deserve.
+We are incredibly grateful to SeeAbility for the opportunity they provide our pupils, delivering specialist sight tests and dispensing glasses at our school since 2013, allowing our pupils to continue their learning and development, with the eye care that they vitally need and deserve.

 Tina Harvey, Executive Headteacher